Are Fox ESS Inverters Good?

 • Efficiency – High performance comparable to established brands

-• Expandable battery storage (Hybrid models only) – Additional modules can be added later
+• Expandable battery storage (Hybrid models only) – Additional modules can be added later as your needs change

 • Relatively new brand – Founded in 2019, younger than many competitors